nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

     ![Ripple Emulator](media/get-started-first-mobile-app/ripple-start.png)

-    Your app opens in Apache Ripple and it looks like this because we haven't added any code yet.
+    Visual Studio will build the application, then open a browser window running the application in the Apache Ripple simulator.
+New projects use the default Cordova template, so, since we've not added any code to the application, it will simply display the Cordova logo and a notification that the device is ready.

     > **NOTE:** There will already be some errors on the JavaScript console, such as failure to load favicon.ico, ripple.js and ajax-loader.gif.
 But these are not neccessary to continue developing in Ripple.